 Price per person:

-To book the Lares Trek & Short Inca Trail, you need to make an initial payment of US$ 200 per person; the remaining balance can be paid online or at our office in Cusco with any card and without booking fees.
+To book the Lares Trek & Short Inca Trail, you need to make an initial payment of US$200 per person; the remaining balance can be paid online or at our office in Cusco with any card or PayPal.

 Student Discount: